How Many Bees Live in a Hive?

 3. Swarming

 For example, say a hive houses 80,000 bees, and it’s starting to get crowded.
-One day, the queen takes 40 percent of the bees with her in a swarm as they seek a new home.
+One day, the queen takes 40% of the bees with her in a swarm as they seek a new home.
 Now the hive has just 48,000 honeybees left.

-Once the old queen leaves the hive, a new queen is installed.
 Once the bees sense the hive becoming overcrowded, they raise a new queen to take the old queen’s place.
+Then, once the old queen leaves the hive, a new queen is installed.

-Manukora keeps low hive numbers at each site to avoid overcrowding, which helps ensure the bees have access to plenty of pollen and nectar sources to sustain the colony.
-This avoids the risk of overcrowding the hive and keeps the colony healthier overall.
+At Manukora, we keep low hive numbers at each site to avoid overcrowding.
+This helps ensure the bees have access to plenty of pollen and nectar sources to sustain the colony.
+This also keeps the colony healthier overall.

 4. Beekeeper Intervention